navoneel1092283/Joke_RecommendationSegmentation/README.md

 # Joke_Recommendation_Segmentation
-RBM Based Joke Recommendation System and Joke Reader Segmentation
+RBM Based Joke Recommendation System and Joke Reader Segmentation.
+This repository contains the code for the paper by the same name by myself (Navoneel Chakrabarty), Srinibas Rana, Siddhartha Chowdhury and Ronit Maitra.
+It is published as a chapter in the book, Pattern Recognition and Machine Intelligence published at Springer Lecture Notes in Computer Science (LNCS) series.
+This paper was accepted at the 8th International Conference in Pattern Recognition and Machine Intelligence (PReMI), 2019 held at Tezpur Univerity, Tezpur, Assam, India